Belthasaran/rhplay/docs/ALERT_REPLACEMENT_TESTING.md

 ## Remaining Instances

-There are still approximately 65 instances of `alert()` and `confirm()` remaining in the file.
+There are still approximately 36 instances of `alert()` and `confirm()` remaining in the file.
 These should be replaced in future passes, focusing on:
-- Additional profile import/export functions (duplicate instances)
-- Additional trust declaration functions (duplicate instances)
 - Additional validation and error messages
 - Edge cases and error handlers
+- Remaining duplicate instances